Where Social Work

 - A minimum average of a B (3.0 GPA on a 4.0 scale) in all undergraduate work

 All MSW applicants are reviewed holistically.
 Prospective students with a grade point average less than 3.0 may be admitted provisionally to the degree program.
+However, they may be required to interview with the School of Social Work’s admissions office.
 GRE scores are not required for admission to the MSW program.

 Connecting with an admissions advisor will help you: